HCF REWIND NO.120: GHIDORAH THE THREE-HEADED MONSTER AKA SAN DAIKAIJU: CHIKYU NO KESSEN, THREE GIANT MONSTERS: THE BIGGEST FIGHT ON EARTH [Japan 1964]

 The human stuff spends a bit of a time of Sekizawa’s favourite love ‘triangle’ of the woman, her boyfriend and her brother, maybe too much for some, but there’s some good humorous touches, while Hiroshi Koizumi seems to be playing Muira again from Mothra Vs Godzilla but is here called Murai, and Yuriko Hoshi plays another intrepid reporter but with a more different name for some reason.
 The Shobijin return in a rather beautiful early scene where two young boys in a TV show ask to see Mothra [well, one of them, as we are told the other died, and in caterpillar form] and the Shobijin sing a very haunting song as images of them appear with Mothra and Infant Island.
 The lengthy wait for monster action is totally worth it when Rodan emerges from Mt.
 Aso where he was buried in 1956 [though again only one this time], Godzilla, in another great entrance when we first see dolphins swimming in the evening sea before the camera swoops round to reveal Godzilla, and Ghidorah, then soon reveal themselves.
 Ghidorah’s birth is both intensely exciting and technically superb, with the meteorite cracking open amidst lots of pyrotechnics, then several explosions going off extremely quickly as an optically animated fireball hovers above and finally morphs into Ghidorah.
 Then it’s monster fighting and more monster fighting, with Godzilla battling Rodan until Mothra gets them to help him against Ghidorah, though oddly no confrontation with the military.

-The effects occasionally show the rushed production, like when someone catches a polystyrene boulder before fallling to his death, but the matting involving the monsters and Shobijin against real things is second to none [a couple of shots with humans and the twins in the same shot are almost flawless], and then you have sights like Ghidorah spectacularly wasting Yokohama with his lightning beams.
+The effects occasionally show the rushed production, like when someone catches a polystyrene boulder before falling to his death, but the matting involving the monsters and Shobijin against real things is second to none [a couple of shots with humans and the twins in the same shot are almost flawless], and then you have sights like Ghidorah spectacularly wasting Yokohama with his lightning beams.
 He really is an awesome creation, especially the way his heads move individually.
 It’s hard today to appreciate how hard this was to pull off, with the actor inside the suit aided by seven puppeteers.
 The monster fighting does get silly quite quickly, with a hilarious bit where Godzilla and Rodan are playing ball and you see Mothra’s head moving back and forth following the ball, and there is the oft-despised bit of daftness where the three monsters talk in their sounds and the Shobijin translate what they are saying.
 I love it, though I will say that Honda didn’t like it when the monsters were humanised and made funny.
-Then there’s the final battle, brilliantly choreographed and worked out, with Mothra, Godzilla and Rodan trying individual attacks before trying some teamwork.
+Then there’s the final battle, brilliantly choreographed and worked out, with Mothra, Godzilla and Rodan attempting individual attacks before trying some teamwork.
 Things like Rodan flying around with Mothra on his back may be silly, but the battle is a magnificent combination of thrills, spectacle and laughs with the funny bits never holding the scene back from being so wonderfully rousing.
 It’s pure, crazy cinema, and I adore it.
-I love many things, from 007 to The Lord Of The Rings, but there’s something about this stuff that is so close to my heart, and I will adore and defend it till the day I die.
+I love many things, from Hammer Horror 007 to The Lord Of The Rings, but there’s something about this stuff that is so close to my heart, and I will adore and defend it till the day I die.

 Akiko Wakabayashi stands out in a typical Toho cast as Selina, excellently deadpan, and she and Shindo have a lovely moment at the end when we are basically given a love that never had a chance to blossom.
 The subtle acting and the staging make it rather touching.
 The great actor Takashi Shimura has his last role in a Toho fantasy film as a doctor rather too quickly to use shock treatment, and Kenji Sahara and Akihiko Hirata are happy in small roles.
 Ifukube’s score introduces, and then proceeds to play to death, two of his most enduring themes; his menacing, undulating Ghidorah theme, which is actually a variation on one in Battle In Outer Space, and his rousing theme for Godzilla and Rodan which beautifully combines Godzilla’s Mothra Vs Godzilla theme with Rodan’s [which is actually a variation on Varan’s from Varan The Unbelievable].
 Ifukube briefly repeats a busy motif from Dogora and uses a theme for Mothra’s egg from Mothra Vs Godzilla for Mothra herself in a score which is quite self-derivative and also sparing in its use of music [only 40 min long in such an action-filled movie], both probably because the composer had so little time.
 Ghidorah The Three-Headed Monster may not be the best in the series, and I’m certainly aware of its flaws, but it is without a doubt what Godzilla films are about; bonkers, funny, imaginative and uplifting [yet with its non-monster element almost as absorbing as the monster part], undisputedly Japanese, but thrilling to anyone for anyone who can revert back to the sense of wonder they had as a child.

 They mucked around with this film, though not always to its detriment.
-A few scenes are cut and others shifted around, presumably to speed up the pace of the first half, but only occasionaly to bad effect, such as when Godzilla first appears and, here, immediately sees Rodan, represented by a shot taken from later on in the film.
+A few scenes are cut and others shifted around, presumably to speed up the pace of the first half, but only occasionally to bad effect, such as when Godzilla first appears and, here, immediately sees Rodan, represented by a shot taken from later on in the film.
 For some reason they replaced Venus with Mars, but the scene where the monsters talk is enhanced by one of the Shobijin saying; “Godzilla, what terrible language”.
 Ifukube’s score was partly replaced by library music for the first two thirds, but some of the new cues, like the discordant notes just before Godzilla first appears to destroy a ship, or the rather atmospheric track used to describe the place where the meteorite that will become Ghidorah has landed, work rather well.
 Adding the sounds of the monsters battling in the distance during the last gun fight is also a nice touch.
 The dubbing is poor, but overall this is one US version that is not as bad as they say.